When is the best time to retire?

 Our take

 There are many factors that go into deciding the best time of year to retire.
-How does retirement work?
-You can use Empower’s Retirement Planner to see how retiring at different times will impact your savings needs.
+Financial calculators can help bring clarity to the equation.

 Certain sections of this blog may contain forward-looking statements that are based on our reasonable expectations, estimates, projections and assumptions.
 Past performance is not a guarantee of future return, nor is it indicative of future performance.
 Investing involves risk.
 The value of your investment will fluctuate and you may lose money.